harleyday/logicleTransform.m/README.md

 The variable data can be a matrix of any number of dimensions.
 The logicle_transform function calculates the transformed value of each element in turn, and returns a matrix of the same dimention as the input.

-Axes ticks amd labels can be set by acessing the Tick and TickLabel properties of the LogicleTransform object.
+Axes ticks and labels can be set by acessing the Tick and TickLabel properties of the LogicleTransform object.

 ---
 ## Example 1